Murderer Timothy Taylor charged with breaching parole, back in court today and facing recall to prison - NZ Herald

 He was working outside the wire on a farm and that kept him busy during the day.

-At night he opted to be locked up early and he kept away from bad influences and those in prison who had been part of his self sabotage in the past.
+At night he opted to be locked up early and he kept away from bad influences and those in prison who had been part of his self-sabotage in the past.

 Taylor explained how he turned down drugs repeatedly over Christmas and the New Year period and was "focused" on improving himself.